open-component-model/ocm-spec/doc/01-model/07-extensions.md

 # Extending the Open Component Model

 The OCM specification is designed to be extended in several ways.
 The definition of such elements is restricted to a minimum set of attributes and may include functional behavior.
 It typically consists of a `type` attribute.

 Those extension points are used to cover technology-specific aspects to be known either by dedicated implementations of the model or by applications using the model.

 There are two different kinds of extensions: functional and semantic.

 ### Functional extensions

-  Functional extensions offer the possibility to enrich an implementation of the Open Component Model with technology-specific parts to support more technology environments, like storage backends for the model or artifacts described by the model.
+  Functional extensions offer the possibility to enrich an implementation of the Open Component Model core with technology-specific parts to support more technology environments, like storage backends or artifact types.

   The functional extension points are: